Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 Furthermore, visual design plays an important role in this phase.
 Designers create a learning environment that is visually appealing and engaging by selecting appropriate graphics, multimedia elements, and visual prompts that enhance learners' understanding and retention of the content.

-Overall, the Design Phase of the ADDIE model is a critical stage in which the instructional design strategy is documented, instructional strategies are applied, storyboards and prototypes are created, and visual design elements are incorporated to create an effective and engaging learning experience.
+Overall, the Design Phase of the ADDIE model is a critical stage in which the instructional design strategy is documented, instructional strategies are applied, storyboards and prototypes are created, and visual design elements are incorporated to create engaging classroom activities.

 Example of ADDIE model